leodip/goiabada/mkdocs/docs/how-it-works.md

 ## Refresh tokens

-Refresh tokens are relevant to the authorization code flow with PKCE (in the client credentials flow we don't have refresh tokens).
+Refresh tokens are used in the authorization code flow with PKCE (in the client credentials flow we don't have refresh tokens).

 Goiabada supports two types of refresh tokens: normal and offline.